Photo by: Carolina Yáñez

 My Approach

-My artistic practice involves finding familiar ties to locations and exploring my kinship with the land and people around me.
+My artistic practice involves finding familiar ties to locations and seeking my kinship with the land and people around me.
 These ties closely relate to my Identity, culture, religion, and belonging.
 My work reflects my time living in and visiting family in Los Angeles, USA, Texas, USA, and San Juan del Rio Municipality, Durango, Mexico.
 I come from a family of vaqueros who have depended on cultivating the land from cattle raising and harvesting for generations in Mexico.
 This interest in the bonds created through family ties and cultural practices that reflect differently between urban and rural ranchero life is explored in these works.
 A location is just a place in time; memories are made to have a sense of belonging.

 San Juan del Rio Municipality, Durango, Mexico